postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 ---

-Postman's API documentation feature allows Postman Pro users to share public or private API documentation, beautifully viewable via a web page.
+Postman's API documentation feature allows you to share public or private API documentation, beautifully viewable via a web page.

 Postman Pro generates and hosts browser-based API documentation for your collections automatically in real-time.
 Each collection has a private and public documentation view, generated in real-time using the data synced to our servers.
-In order to [access the private view](/docs/postman/api_documentation/viewing_documentation), which is only available to your team, click "View Docs" in the Postman app or in the "Team Library".
+In order to [access the private view](/docs/postman/api_documentation/viewing_documentation), click "View in web" in the Postman app or in the "Team Library".
 The public view is accessible via the public link, generated when you [publish your documentation](/docs/postman/api_documentation/publishing_public_docs).
 This link will be displayed right after your documentation is published, and is also accessible via the "Published" dropdown in the private documentation view.

 ### What gets automatically generated?